Former L. Richardson Memorial Hospital

 The former L. Richardson Memorial Hospital, also known as Americas Health Care of Greensboro Nursing Facility, is a historic hospital located at Greensboro, Guilford County, North Carolina.

-The original section was built in 1927, and is a three-story, seven bay, Mission Revival style stuccoed brick building with a two-bay wide, three-story, brick wing constructed in 1930.
+The building was designed by Charles Hartmann, also known for the Jefferson Standard Building, Grimsley High School, Dudley High School and the Country Club Apartments.
+The original section was built in 1927, and is a three-story, seven-bay, Mission Revival-style stuccoed brick building with a two-bay-wide, three-story, brick wing constructed in 1930.
 A long two- and three-story addition was added in 1945–1946.
 It was Greensboro's first modern hospital for African-Americans.

 The hospital moved to a new facility in 1966, and the old building sold for use as a nursing home.
+The hospital closed in 1990 and the 1966 building became a specialty hospital and then a long-term rehabilitation center.

-It was listed on the National Register of Historic Places in 1992.
+The 1927 building was listed on the National Register of Historic Places in 1992.
+The nursing home, Elder Lodge of Greensboro, had many problems and closed in 1996.
+It was renovated at a cost of $3.5 million and dedicated in 2002 for apartments for senior citizens.